akiagarwal/cogo-project/1. Routing kong-nginx-app/README.md

 * Open the nginx.template file in `ng-kong/kong` folder and in the `location` blocks put the IP:PORT of your nginx server in your `proxy_pass directive`
 * Build and start kong: `docker-compose up --build`

+### NOTE

+Now open localhost:8005 on the browser.
+There you will see the app that you have created.
+Replace 8005 with the port on which your kong-nginx server is listening specified in the nginx.template file in `ng-kong/kong` folder.
+You can perform the steps in any order but open the url localhost:8005 only after performing all the steps.
+You can also check that your nginx will run on localhost:5000 and your app on localhost:3000.